Torekas/Dyslectic_application/README.md

 1. **Home Page**:
    - **Upload Text File**: Click on the **"Upload TXT or PDF file"** button to upload your text.
    - **Select Upload Language**: Choose the language corresponding to the uploaded text.
+Helps also to learn pronunciation!
    - **Submit**: Click the **"Upload"** button to process the file.

 2. **Display Page**: